 How Long Before I Achieve the Maximum Results?

 The day after your surgery, you should start seeing much more clearly than before.
 However, it can take up to two months for your vision to fully stabilize.

-If you are considering LASIK in Middletown, you will first need to schedule a consultation with an eye doctor.
+If you are considering LASIK, you will first need to schedule a consultation with an eye doctor.
 At Eyes First Vision Center, we can determine if you are a good candidate for the procedure.
 To schedule an appointment, give us a call today.